Emuluxe for AI Agents.

 Infinite Scale.

-By adopting the Model Context Protocol, Emuluxe enables a standardized interface for any AI model to discover and invoke our mobile simulation tools.
+By adopting the Model Context Protocol, Emuluxe enables a standardized interface for any AI model to discover and invoke our high-fidelity mobile simulation tools.
 No custom API glue code required.

 Standardized MCP Tools